 VA SIGMET dissemination

-In the EUR region, the VA SIGMET are sent onto AFTN following RODEX schema, i.e. the National OPMET Centers send the VA SIGMET from their MWO(s) to their Regional OPMET Center (ROC: London, Toulouse or Vienna, following the Area of responsibility) which will disseminate the VA SIGMET internationally.
+In the EUR region, the VA SIGMET are sent onto AFTN following RODEX schema, i.e. the National OPMET Centers send the VA SIGMET from their MWO(s) to their Regional OPMET Center (ROC: London, Moscow, Toulouse or Vienna, following the Area of responsibility) which will disseminate the VA SIGMET internationally.

 NOTAM office